 It grinds with a pair of 58 mm flat steel burrs and uses a step-less adjustment, so you can perfectly dial in your espresso.
 It’s capable of filter grind, but it’s not the most versatile coffee grinder out there.
 I’d suggest this one for primarily espresso drinkers.

 The most notable feature of the Mini is the doser, which speaks to its past commercial use.
 You can set it to dose between 5.5 g and 9 g with each pull of the lever.
 The main advantages of a doser for home users are less mess and better consistency.
-The Mazzer Mini is also available in a doserless version, and you can read more about the difference in the Buyer’s Guide.
+The Mazzer Mini is also available in a doserless version Read our Mazzer Mini review to learn more about this grinder.

-If you’re looking for a compact grinder and prefer the single dosing workflow, the Niche Zero is another great option.
+If you’re looking for a compact grinder and prefer the single dosing workflow, the Niche Zero and the Turin DF64 are other great options.